wuxuerong2/stockapp/README.md

   - Front end micro service
   - Spider API for stock information
+  - Recommand Stock To User According To User Input

 Front End Micro Service:
 >We always feel painful when there are many guys work on same project and wait for master branch to release our change to production.
 It will be nightmare for a huge project which bind all logic into one component.
 For backend, we work out a concept "micro service" to solve above problems.This give me tips that why I cannot do this in front end development